paddysrepairs/Active-Directory-Deployment/README.md

 <p>
 <img width="1920" height="1080" alt="Step_14_Promotion_DSRM_Password" src="https://github.com/user-attachments/assets/f0df8490-1573-4bdc-9b8b-99133e3a81d6" />
 <p>
-Just in case add a DSRM.
-Always a good option to have recovery for any system you have implented.
+Just in case added a DSRM.
+Always a good option to have recovery for any system you have implemented.
 </p>
 <br />